How to Make a Viking Shield from Cardboard & Colored Paper

-This shield craft for kids uses cardboard and leftover craft supplies to make a Viking Shield.
+This Viking shield craft for kids uses cardboard and leftover craft supplies to make a super epic Viking Shield.
 Kids of all ages will have fun making the DIY Viking Shield at home or as part of a history lesson plan in the classroom or homeschool.
-Kids Activities Blog loves simple crafts like this DIY shield!
+The best part is, this Viking shield is not only a fun craft and educational, but it is a budget-friendly craft that promotes pretend play!

 Viking Shield Craft for Kids